LandSense/Dockerized-Object-Recognition/README.md

 # Steps for use

 In order to use the application the user will need docker installed on their local machine.
 Follow these steps to create the appropriate docker components and access the service.

-1. run docker build on the Dockerfile at /vanillatf/Dockerfile, ensuring to name the image tensorflow: sudo docker build -t tensorflow vanillatf (remember docker build takes a directory containing the context in this case the Dockerfile)
+1. Run docker build on the Dockerfile at /vanillatf/Dockerfile, ensuring to name the image tensorflow: sudo docker build -t tensorflow vanillatf (remember docker build takes a directory containing the context in this case the Dockerfile)
 2. Once this is built run docker build on the Dockerfile in the root of the repo sudo docker build -t tensorflow .